dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

   }}
 ```

 For descending order, you can add a `-` sign in front of the object.
-However, you can only use this short hand notation if you aren't operating on the object or using the full object notation.
+However, you can only use this short-hand notation if you aren't operating on the object or using the full object notation.

 ```bash
 select * from {{